OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Efreeti (Lesser).md

   Each can be used three times per day:

   - **Pillar of flame:** Transform into a column of fire for up to 3 rounds.
 Flammable items within 5’ are ignited.
-Attacks do additional 1d8 damage (3d8 total).
+Attacks do an additional 1d8 damage (3d8 total).
   - **Invisibility**
   - **Illusion:** Visual and audial.
-No concentration required.
+No concentration is required.
 Remains until touched or dispelled.
   - **Create wall of fire**
   - **Create food and drink:** For 12 humans and mounts for one day.
   - **Conjure metallic objects:** Up to 1,000 coins weight.
 Temporary: hardness determines duration (gold: 1 day; iron: 1 round).